yyfearth/mooc/service/api.md

   description
   attachments: []
   category_id: // or we can just use the category name as its id
-  participants: [{ index it or separate to another collection
+  participants: [{ // Participant, index its email or separate to another collection
     email: // user’s email
     role: // student or instructor/owner or assistant
     status: // dropped, enrolled, etc.
   }, ...]
   created_by: // the user who create it, and auto add to the participants as instructor/owner
   created_at: "2013-04-18T08:56:20.583Z" // ISO format